HPCurtis/BE_sentiment_analysis/README.md

 The first step of the project was to scrape the data from tripadvisor.
 To do this I used a service called [scrapeHero CLoud](https://cloud.scrapehero.com/crawlers) to scrape the reviews from Bachata exchanges associated tripadvisor page [see](https://www.tripadvisor.co.uk/Attraction_Review-g186338-d26663269-Reviews-Bachata_Exchange-London_England.html).

 ![wordcloud](vis/word_cloud.png)
+Fig 1: Wordcloud generated on the non-event (removal of reference to location or day) specific words.

 ### Success
 Overall the efforts invested by the various indivduals to save Bachata Exchagne were succesful with its return to London dance scene confirmed.